copernicus-mogley/zkav.club/workshops/README.md

 Zk Av Club exists to support people doing real work.

 * We collaborate openly and give clear credit

 * We aim for durable public knowledge through recordings and documentation

-* We treat workshops as community infrastructure, not content farming
+* We treat workshops as community infrastruc

 ---